 Quick break, right back.

-Just because someone is accused.
+Just because someone is accused, was it one accusation?

-I think there has to be John Conyers is an icon in our country.
+John Conyers is an icon in our country.

-He has done a great a great deal to protect women violence against women act, which the left wing right wing is now quoting me as praising him for his work on that, and he did great work on that.
+Violence Against Women Act, which the left right-wing is now quoting me as praising him for his work on that, and he did great work on that.

 It's very sad.

-the brave women who came forward are owed justice.
+The brave women who came forward are owed justice.

 I pray for Congressman Conyers and his family and wish them well.

-How ever, Congressman Conyers should resign.
+However, Congressman Conyers should resign.

-Nancy Pelosi's uh statement, which I'm sure all of you all are aware of at this juncture, calling on the congressman to resign.
+Nancy Pelosi's statement, which I'm sure all of you all are aware of at this juncture, calling on the congressman to resign.

 First of all, it is not up to Nancy Pelosi.

-Nancy Pelosi did not elect the Congressman, and she sure as hell won't be the one to tell the congressman to leave.
+Nancy Pelosi did not elect the congressman, and she sure as hell won't be the one to tell the congressman to leave.

 That decision will be completely up to the congressman.